bitnom/LucIDE/README.md

 # LucIDE
-Open-source HTML5 WYSIWYG editor &amp; debugger modelled after Adobe Dreamweaver.
+Open-source HTML5 WYSIWYG editor & debugger with functionality similar to that of Adobe Dreamweaver.